2019 Teams: 01/02 Girls, 03 Girls

 Indiana Women’s Soccer announced the addition of former player Emily Basten as Graduate Assistant Manager, beginning Aug.
-1.
+1 of 2018, a role she is continuing under new IU coach Erwin van Bennekom.

 Basten, who transferred to Indiana in 2015 for her senior season after playing three years at Central Michigan, will help coordinate travel, administrative responsibilities and day-to-day operations.